Kozea/MakeCitron/README.md

 This Makefile is based on the ideas from https://mattandre.ws/2016/05/makefile-inheritance/

-Your project Makefile must import `MakeCitron.Makefile` first
+Add `MakeCitron.Makefile` in your project then import it in the `Makefile`.

 Use `-super` suffix to call for parent tasks